-- The measurement of BP in the office or clinic is most commonly the basis for hypertension diagnosis and follow-up.
-Office BP should be measured according to recommendations shown in Table 3 and Figure 1.1,2,17,18 - Whenever possible, the diagnosis should not be made on a single office visit.
-Usually 2-3 office visits at 1-4-week intervals (depending on the BP level) are required to confirm the diagnosis of hypertension.
-The diagnosis might be made on a single visit, if BP is ≥180/110 mm Hg and there is evidence of cardiovascular disease (CVD).1,2,17,18 - The recommended patient management according to office BP levels is presented in Table 4. - If possible and available, the diagnosis of hypertension should be confirmed by out-of-office BP measurement (see below).
-1,2,19-21
+- Whenever possible, the diagnosis should not be made on a single office visit.
+Usually two to three office visits at 1-4-week intervals (depending on the BP level) are required to confirm the diagnosis of hypertension.
+The diagnosis might be made on a single visit, if BP is ≥180/110 mmHg and there is evidence of cardiovascular disease (CVD) [1,2,17,18]. - The recommended patient management according to office BP levels is presented in Table 4. - If possible and available, the diagnosis of hypertension should be confirmed by out-of-office BP measurement (see below) [1,2,19-21].